 The First Home Grant is a grant that helps boost the deposit of first home buyers.

-Both have the same purchasing and income criteria.
-The First Home Grant has a few additional criteria to do with KiwiSaver.
+Both have the same income criteria.
+The First Home Grant has a few additional criteria to do with KiwiSaver and purchase price caps.